Falling Creek Camp

 Added Bonus – Kayak instructor, Wilderness First Responder or higher (we can train you if needed), LNT Master Educator, Van Driver Certification, lifeguard (we can train you if needed)

-Flatwater Paddling
+Flatwater Paddling & Canoeing

 Falling Creek offers an outstanding progression-based paddling program oriented toward single and multi-day trips, not just on exciting whitewater, but also on peaceful and scenic mountain lakes in Western North Carolina and throughout the Southeast.

-We take canoe trips to places like Jocassee, Fontana, and Tugalo Lakes.
+We take canoe trips to places like Jocassee, Fontana, and Tugaloo Lakes.
 Throughout the summer you’ll teach canoeing and kayaking techniques to a wide range of ages and skill levels, and lead a variety of trips ranging from short half-day adventures to epic five-day expeditions.
 These trips focus on offering a wilderness experience while traveling by canoe, exploring the numerous mountain lakes and river trails in this area.
 While you are welcome to bring any of your own gear, we provide all the boats, supplies, and gear you’ll need for paddling.

 Required – Passion for canoeing/flatwater touring